jngilgal/nature-notes/README.md

 # nature-notes

-Notes on environmental and biomedical ethics, globalization, sociobiology, cultural evolution, and computing and information technology.
+Notes toward a new conservation politic for the 21st century.
+Topics of interest include human ecology, cultural and technical evolution, sociobiology, globalization, biomedical and environmental ethics, artificial intelligence and computing, conservation, cultural and linguistic preservation, and collapse.